 1 Indigenous organizations who are responsible to administer and deliver the diversion programs?
 2 RETIRED CHIEF CLIVE WEIGHILL: 3 Yes.
 MS. EMILY HILL: Yet, the power to decide 4 about if and when a charge is withdrawn or stayed often 5 6 still rests with the police or the Crown?
-RETIRED CHIEF CLIVE WEIGHILL: Yes.
-7 Mainlv with the Crown, but yes.
+RETIRED CHIEF CLIVE WEIGHILL: 7 Yes.
+Mainly with the Crown, but yes.
 8 9 MS. EMILY HILL: So I would suggest that in diversions this division of responsibility from power is 10 problematic and that it is in fact better to look to 11 diversion programs which really empower Indigenous 12 organizations to be fully responsible for the solutions in 13 their own community, and that that can be done by dropping 14 15 or withdrawing a charge upfront and handing the responsibility to First Nation communities to decide how 16 17 they will address the harm that has been caused by the offending behaviour.
 18 RETIRED CHIEF CLIVE WEIGHILL: I think we're 19 20 walking down the same avenue on this.
 When I'm talking 21 about diversion, I would much prefer that it doesn't even get to the stage where you have to decide if a charge is 22 going to be laid or withdrawn by the Crown.
-23 24 The police are allowed now to divert with 25 official warnings or warnings to diversionary programs, but there's no diversionary programs to divert them to, ergo it ends up going to the Crown, ergo it goes back to the criminal justice system.
+23 there's no diversionary programs to divert them to, ergo it ends up going to the Crown, ergo it goes back to the criminal justice system.